daichaoyi/DeepLearning_CS7643/Module_3.md

 What roles did hidden state play in RNN? it's a contextual vector at time t that acts as the 'memory' of the past states, it is calculated as the function of the current input(x_t) and the past hidden state h(t-1).

+RNN update rule: input and hidden are fed through 1, linear layer, 2 followed by non-linear tanh, 3 multiplied by output linear layer to get logits, 4 softmax to get probabilities.

+RNN how is loss calculated？ loss is summed over time

+RNN: hidden weights are shared throughout the sequence.

+RNN cons: 1 Vanishing gradients 2 Exploding gradients 3 Limited “memory” - Can handle short-term dependencies but can’t handle long term
+4 Lack control over memory - unlike LSTM, does not have mechanism to control what information should be kept.

+RNN pros: smaller parameter size

+LSTM update rules: FICO 1 forget gate 2 input gate 3 cell gate 4 output gate

+LSTM what component is passed through the layers:cell (which represents memory) forget gate, decide what information from the cell should be discard. input gate, update the inforamtion with the cell gate output gate, decides the next hidden state based on the cell state

+GRU main difference to LSTM: single gate controls forget and cell state update

+gradient clipping:control gradiant explode

+Why does MLP not working for modeling sequence?
+1. cannot support variable sized inputs 2. no inherent temporal structure 3. cannot maintain 'state' of sequence